bomb20/currytime/slides.md

 %Curry Time
 %Learn you a Haskell
-%Cameron Reuschel - Vinent Truchseß
+%Cameron Reuschel - Vincent Truchseß

 # The Haskell Programming Language